 Delegation never involves the transfer of custody of assets but rather just the vote weight those assets represent in the Threshold DAO.

 Third-party delegates are volunteers who actively participate in Threshold governance and wish to grow their influence over critical DAO decisions.
 Delegates provide ETH addresses to which other Threshold token holders and Threshold stakers can delegate their vote weight.
 Third-party delegates are subsequently responsible for voting on Threshold governance proposals with this vote weight that others have assigned to them.

-It is ideal for those who are unsure or uninterested in governance and does not want to participate in proposals, discussions, and voting.
-Instead, they can select active DAO members who have demonstrated a commitment to Threshold to make decisions on their behalf using their token weight and stake weight.
+Community members who are unsure or uninterested in governance and do not want to actively participate in proposals, discussions, and voting, can instead delegate to active DAO members who have demonstrated a commitment to Threshold.
 Delegating their vote allows token holders and stakers to have an indirect say in the DAO without being involved in day-to-day governance activities.